 Teacher-designed group activities are the counterpart of learning centers.
 Teachers plan lessons to develop skills and enrich understanding in: math, phonics, handwriting, literacy, STEM and religion.
 Preschool classes focus on phonemic awareness and the ability to quantify numbers from 1-20.
 Senior Kindergarten classes stress reading skills at the emergent levels and on using operations with numbers 1-100.
 Science experiments, STEM challenges, puppetry, bookmaking, learning games, and art and craft projects are just some of the enrichment activities planned for students.

 Art, music, and physical education are taught by specialists in these fields twice in a six-day cycle.
-Library, Japanese language (Junior Kindergarten), and Spanish language (Senior Kindergarten) are offered once a week.
+Library, Japanese language (Preschool), and Spanish language (Kindergarten) are offered once a week.
 These teachers provide select skill experiences as well as give students the opportunity to interact with several teachers during the day.

 We strongly encourage strong connections between home and the Academy to provide maximum learning and development of our students.
 As this often is their first school-setting experience, it is of utmost importance that the transition between home and school be a comfortable and pleasant experience for your daughter.
 Our teachers respond to this transition with understanding, patience and positive guidance.